-(2) Application Equipment.
+(2) Application Methods Equipment.

-Except as provided in Subsection (b)(5), a person shall not apply coatings containing more than 20 grams of VOC per liter of coating in aerospace coating operations subject to this rule except by means of the following application methods:
+Except as provided in Subsections (b)(1), (b)(2), and (b)(5), a person shall not apply aerospace coatings containing more than 20 grams of VOC per liter of coating in aerospace coating operations subject to this rule except by means of the following application methods:

 - (i) Electrostatic spray application, or

 - (ii) Flow coat application, or

 - (iii) Dip coat application, or

 - (iv) Hand application methods, or

 - (v) Airless spray application for use with maskants and temporary protective coatings only, or

 - (vi) High-volume low-pressure (HVLP) spray application, or

 - (vii) Other coating application methods that are demonstrated to have transfer efficiency at least equal to one of the above application methods, and which are used in such a manner that parameters under which they were tested are permanent features of the method.
 Such coating application methods shall be approved in writing by the Air Pollution Control Officer.

-- (3) Coating Strippers.
+(3) Coating Strippers Stripping Operations.

-A person shall not use a stripper in aerospace coating operations unless the stripper:
+Except as provided in Subsection (b)(1), a A person shall not use a stripper in aerospace coating operations unless the stripper:

-- (i) Contains 400 grams of VOC per liter of material or less as applied, or - (ii) Has a total vapor pressure of VOC of 9.5 mm Hg or less at 68°F (20° C). - (4) Materials for Surface Cleaning.
+- (i) Contains 400 grams of VOC per liter of material or less as applied, or - (ii) Has a total vapor pressure of VOC of 9.5 mm Hg or less at 68°F (20° C). - (4) Materials for Surface Cleaning Operations.

-A person shall not use a material for surface cleaning of an aerospace component unless:
+Except as provided in Subsections (b)(1) and (b)(8), a A person shall not use a material for surface cleaning or surface preparation of an aerospace component unless:

-(i) The material contains 200 grams of VOC per liter of material or less as applied, or

-- (ii) The material has a total vapor pressure of VOC of 45 mm Hg or less at 68°F (20° C), or - (iii) The aerospace component is cleaned in an enclosed cleaning material container which is only opened when accessing parts or adding surface cleaning materials. - (5) Cleanup Solvents for Application Equipment.
+- (i) The material contains 200 grams of VOC per liter of material or less as applied, or - (ii) The material has a total vapor pressure of VOC of 45 mm Hg or less at 68°F (20° C), or - (iii) The material has an initial boiling point of 190° C (374° F) or greater; or - (iv)(iii) The aerospace component is cleaned in an enclosed cleaning material container which is only opened when accessing parts or adding surface cleaning materials. - (5) Cleanup Solvents for Application Equipment.

-A person shall not clean aerospace coating application equipment unless:
+Except as provided in Subsection (b)(1), a A person shall not clean aerospace coating application equipment unless: